atirum/KuraOCP/README.md

 # kuraOCP
 This is an implementation of a Hamilton-Jacobi-Bellman equation which gives optimal controls for a family of problems with arbitrary cost on the state and quadratic cost on the control.
+This was completed as a final course project for the course ENEE 762: Stochastic Control at the University of Maryland, College Park in Fall 2020 with Prof. P.S.
+Krishnaprasad.

 Details of theory are in the 'KuramotoOCP.pdf' file.